Here to service all of your ethics needs.

 Many ethics complaints result from misunderstanding or a failure in communication.
 Before filing an ethics complaint, parties are encouraged to make reasonable efforts to communicate with a principal broker of the firm.
 If these efforts are unproductive, we encourage you to speak to our Association Ombudsman.
 Procedures and forms necessary to file an ethics complaint are found below, in the event that a dispute cannot be resolved in one of the above two ways.

 Associations/Boards of REALTORS® determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
 The licensing authorities or the courts can only make those decisions.
+Please contact CEO Linda Arcouette with any questions regarding filing a complaint at 401-885-9300.
 To file a complaint with the Rhode Island Department of Business Regulations, click below.

 Associations/Boards of REALTORS® can only discipline REALTORS® for violating the Code of Ethics.